Blessedfriday007/Zuri-HNG-Project/Desktop/py4e/0x00.py/README.md

 # EXERCISE ONE
-*Write a program that prompts a user to input their names*
+*Write a program that prompts a user to input their names, and then welcomes them.*